nuriC0/GM-LIN-MAF-breakout/README.md

 Another benefit is the ability to use an LS3 MAF on newer vehicles, providing improved resolution when needed.

-This GitHub project demonstrates how to design a PCB, identifies the required components, and provides the code needed to implement a breakout for a C8 Corvette MAF. (same for other GM cars)
+This GitHub project demonstrates how to design a PCB, identifies the required components, and provides the code needed to implement a breakout for a C8 Corvette MAF. (same for other GM cars)  This new device assumes the role of the LIN slave and is responsible for responding to requests from the ECM master.
+As a result, the LIN signal or wiring is no longer required on the MAF side.

 ### Required Parts